CardanoTokenIO/danzo-docs/getting-started/becoming-the-house.md

-# Liquidity Provision
+# Becoming the House

-Provide liquidity and earn rewards on Danzo.
+Take the house position and earn from casino operations.

 ## How it Works